StackVista/stackstate-docs/setup/install-stackstate/troubleshooting.md

    helm list --namespace stackstate
    ```

-2. Check that all pods in the Rancher Observability namespace are running:
+2. Check that all pods in the SUSE Observability namespace are running:

    ```text
    kubectl get pods